bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 - [Getting To Know CSS](https://learn.shayhowe.com/html-css/getting-to-know-css/)
 - [Good And Bad CSS Practices For Beginners](https://speckyboy.com/good-bad-css-practices/)

 A part of learning CSS includes learning some special vocabulary for the syntax you’re looking at.
-Knowing what a “property” is, or what a “selector” is, or what the difference between a “rule set” and “declaration block” is will make your process of learning CSS much easier.
+Knowing what a “property " is, or what a “selector " is, or what the difference between a “rule set " and “declaration block " is will make your process of learning CSS much easier.

 - 🔥 [CSS Terms & Definitions](https://www.impressivewebs.com/css-terms-definitions/)
 - 🔥 [CSS Vocab](http://apps.workflower.fi/vocabs/css/en)